How to get your dental practice compliant: The 4 components of compliance

 A robust Quality Assurance Program ensures that infection control measures are consistently applied and maintained.
 Practices should appoint and train an Infection Control Coordinator who oversees regular internal audits aligned with the written policy manual.
 External audits or the use of online self-assessment tools are also encouraged to verify compliance.

-The ADA has introduced an Online Compliance Tool to help practices conduct digital self-audits, generate reports, and receive tailored recommendations.
+The ADA and Dental Board of Australia have introduced and self-assessment tools to help practices conduct self-audits for IPC.
 All audit reports, whether internal or external, should be securely documented for regulatory purposes and ongoing review.

 Training: A Continuous Commitment